chinmayhegde/fodl/_posts/2022-01-16-representation03.md

 One, after all, this is a course on "deep" learning theory, so we cannot avoid this question.

-But two, for the last decade or so, a lot of folks have been trying very hard to replicate the success of deep networks with *highly* tuned shallow models (such as kernel machines), but so far have come up short.
-Understanding precisely why and where shallow models fall short (while deep models succeed) is therefore of importance.
+But two, for the last decade or so, a lot of folks have been trying very hard to replicate the success of deep networks with *highly* tuned shallow models (such as logistic regression, or kernel machines), but so far have come up short.
+Therefore, understanding precisely why and where shallow models fall short (while deep models succeed) can be of importance.

-A full answer to the question that we posed above will remain elusive.
+Unfortunately a full answer to the question that we posed above remains elusive.
+The current state-of-the-art in theory does not fully illuminate why deep network models are more powerful in practice than shallow ones.
 See, for example, the last paragraph of Belkin's monograph[^belkin] for some speculation.
 To quote a recent paper by Shankar et al.[^shankar]:

 > "...the question remains open whether the performance gap between kernels and neural networks indicates a fundamental limitation of kernel methods or merely an engineering hurdle that can be overcome."

-Nonetheless: in this note, we will derive several interesting results that highlight the importance of depth in the representation power of neural network architectures.
-Let us focus on "reasonable-width" networks of depth $L > 2$ (because we already know from universal approximation that exponential-width two-layer networks can represent pretty much anything we like.)
-There are two angles of inquiry:
+Nonetheless: in some special cases we can indeed show that depth provably helps.
+In this note, we will derive several interesting results that highlight the importance of depth in the representation power of neural network architectures.
+(We will continue to revisit the issue of depth in later modules while discussing optimization and generalization.)

+Let us focus on "reasonable-width" networks of depth $L > 2$, because we already know from universal approximation that exponential-width two-layer networks can represent pretty much anything we like.
+There are two possible angles of inquiry:

 * Approach 1: prove that there exist datasets of some large enough size that can *only* be memorized by networks of depth $\Omega(L)$, but not by networks of depth $o(L)$.